 In addition, under the auspices of the Rhode Island State Internship Program, the department offers a twelve-week internship every spring semester, placing students with individual members of the Rhode Island state legislature or with members of the executive and judicial branches of state government.
 To enroll in this internship, students should register for POL 327.

-The London Course

-The London Course is the study of British politics, government, and culture, as well as urban geography and city planning in London.
-The course is divided into two components—a six-week proseminar at Rhode Island College during Summer Session I, followed by a three-week stay in London during July in conjunction with South Bank University.
-The stay in Europe includes trips to the House of Commons, Cambridge University, the Home Counties, and Paris.

-Political Science Minor""
+Political Science Minor

 Course Requirements